tchoi8/RememberAndForget/README.md

 * Norbert Wiener, The Human Use of Human Beings, (Da Capo Press, March 22, 1988)
 * Bernard Stiegler, Technics and Time, 3: Cinematic Time and the Question of Malaise (Standford University Press, 2010)

-Student output:  Students will break into groups of three and help each other brainstorm possible use scenario for their device to help forget.
+Student output: Students will create memory circuits on breadboard during the class.

 **Week 7 Technical objects**